Andrettin/Wyrmsun/readme.txt

 - The dry grass and semi-dry grass transition graphics have been updated.
 - Added new dry grass and semi-dry grass decoration tiles.

+* User Interface
+- Fixed an issue with whitespace scaling for some of the in-game text.

 -----------------------------------------------------------------------
 - 5.2.2
 -----------------------------------------------------------------------